srv1n/kurpod/README.md

 **Q: What happens when I delete files?**
 A: Deleting a file removes its metadata immediately.
 The encrypted data remains until you run compaction to reclaim space.

-**Q: Is this production ready?**
+**Q: Is this ready for production use?**
-A: Yes, for single-user deployments.
-The core cryptography is battle-tested, session management is robust, and the web interface is polished.
-Multi-user features and additional security audits are planned for v1.0.
+A: This is an initial release that works well for personal use and testing.
+The core cryptography uses established algorithms (XChaCha20-Poly1305, Argon2id), but we recommend thorough testing before critical use.
+Community feedback is welcome.

 **Q: How do I verify downloads?**
 A: All releases include SHA256 checksums and GPG signatures.
 Download `SHA256SUMS` and verify with `sha256sum -c SHA256SUMS`.